Male cockatiel attacked female and drew blood so I separated them, but now the female laid an egg and I’m afraid of putting him back in.?

 If you think they may be fertile (saw the birds mate) and want her to hatch them then you will need to get a cockatiel nest box for her.

 You then can put the egg inside the box on some pine shavings or ripped up paper towels.

-She may or may not go in after them, she may or may not sit on them, she may or may not take care of the eggs and after hatching the babies.
+She may or may not go in after them, she may or may not sit on them, she may or may not take care of the eggs and after hatching, care for the babies.